 So, ask yourself, is your company doing enough online?
 Are you maintaining a positive attitude that connects with your customers?
 Is your digital presence strong enough to live up to customers’ demands?
 Also, during a crisis like this?

 Now more than ever is the time to focus on your digital sales and online marketing activities.
-To help you with that, and to offer some fresh perspectives on your current activities, here is a list of 10 different digital Covid-19 initiatives that can work across industries and areas of business.
+To help you with that, and to offer some fresh perspectives on your current activities, here is a list of 10 different digital experiences that can work across industries and areas of business.

 1. Make your PDFs Digital and Interactive

-This is one of the most important digital Covid-19 initiatives because you probably have a lot of existing content that you could repurpose into interactive experiences – why not convert your PDFs into Digital Leaflets that you can share with your customers?
+This is one of the most important digital experiences because you probably have a lot of existing content that you could repurpose into interactive experiences – why not convert your PDFs into Digital Leaflets that you can share with your customers?
 And while you’re at it, why not make those digital PDFs interactive.
 This will increase their effectiveness and provide you with measurable data on how they are performing.
 For example, you could find out how many people are actually reading them, what sections they are reading, and where they might be dropping off.

 2. Virtual Sales Consultations (interactive video)